 - Support services to address all of your child and family's needs.

-Where will my child be treated if we come to Dana-Farber/Children's Hospital Cancer Center?
+Where will my child be treated if we come to Dana-Farber/Boston Children's?

-Children treated through Dana-Farber/Children's Hospital Cancer Center receive outpatient care at the Jimmy Fund Clinic on the third floor of the Dana-Farber Cancer Institute.
+Children treated through Dana-Farber/Boston Children's Cancer and Blood Disorders Center receive outpatient care at the Jimmy Fund Clinic on the third floor of the Dana-Farber Cancer Institute.
 If your child needs to be admitted to the hospital, she will stay at Boston Children's Hospital on the ninth floor of the Berthiaume Building.
+Learn more about our shared pediatric cancer facilities.

 We know how difficult a diagnosis of Ewing sarcoma can be, both for your child and for your whole family.
 That's why our clinicians are focused on family-centered care: From your first visit, you'll work with a team of professionals who are committed to supporting all of your child's – and your family's – medical and emotional needs.